Amozoc de Mota

-Amozoc de Mota is a city located in Puebla, Mexico.
+Amozoc de Mota is a city located in the Mexican state of Puebla, Mexico.
 Its borders are in the north, the Malintzin volcano; in the south, the "Sierra de Amozoc"; in the west, the Acajete municipal seat; and in the west, the capital of the State Puebla city.
-Amozoc city is the seventh largest in the State, of Puebla, with a 2005 census population of 60,517 inhabitants.
+Amozoc city is the seventh largest in the State, of Puebla, with a 2020 census population of 125,876 inhabitants.

+In Amozoc de Mota about 3,000 inhabitants speak indigenous languages: Nahuatl (1,482 inhabitants), Totonaco (776 inhabitants) and Mazateco (330 inhabitants).

 While a small city, it has gained international relevance because it is the home of the Autódromo Miguel E. Abed, which hosts a World Touring Car Championship event.